Here's Our Rant About NovaGold Resources Inc. (NG)

 Sponsored

+The average price from analysts is $13.49, which is $11.24 above the current price.
 NG currently public float of 244.98M and currently shorts hold a 4.00% ratio of that float.
-Today, the average trading volume of NG was 1.44M shares.
+Today, the average trading volume of NG was 1.41M shares.

 NG’s Market Performance